 Self-freezing or freeze-first: In professional kitchens and gelaterias you’ll find self-freezing ice cream makers.
 They’re favoured by chefs because they’re fast, produce high-quality results and can make batch after batch without having to wait.
 They’re large and more costly than their freeze-first counterparts, though.
 By comparison, freeze-first models are smaller and often cheaper.
 They come with a removable bowl that needs to be put in the freezer for between eight and 24 hours.
 These models can only be used once a day, but often produce as high-quality results as self-freezing models.

-Bowl capacity: Most ice cream makers have bowls with a capacity of between one and two litres, though the amount of ice cream base you can put in the bowl can vary massively from brand to brand.
+Bowl capacity: Most ice cream makers have bowls with a capacity of between one and two litres, though the amount of ice cream base you can put in the bowl can vary widely from brand to brand.
 We’d advise checking the maximum capacity in the manual to avoid problems.

 Timer: Almost all of the models we tested come with a timer.
 Useful for those of us who like to set our appliances to go and come back when they’re finished.